lee-man/movenet-pytorch/README.md

 **Update**: The great work [TinyNeuralNetwork](https://github.com/alibaba/TinyNeuralNetwork) solves all problems!
 Thanks for their help!!!
 Now the PyTorch model can be directly converted into TFLite model.
 Check [export.py](export.py).

+To deploy the model, what you need to do:
+1. Use [export.py](export.py) to convert the PyTorch model to TFlite model.
+The model will be stored in the directory `_models`.
+2. Move the models to the directory `android/app/src/main/assets`.
+3. Compile the android project, then you can see how the MoveNet performs on your phone.

 ### 3D Pose Estimation
 This repo also exploits 2d-to-3d pose estimation, of which the inputs are obtained from MoveNet.